flame/libflame/test/aoclflaprogress/README.txt

 parameters           |        Purpose
 ---------------------------------------------------------------------
-api                  |   Name of the API which is currently running lapi	             |   Linear progress made in current thread so far current_thread	     |   Current thread id total_threads	     |   Total number of threads used to performance the operation
+api                  |   Name of the API which is currently running lapi                 |   Length of API/Operation string progress	     |   Linear progress made in current thread so far current_thread	     |   Current thread id total_threads	     |   Total number of threads used to performance the operation